Destoma/Plasmas-Project/diamagnetismFromMaxwellsEquations/README.md

 To run this simulation, simply enter `PyPIC3D --config demos/DEMONAME/DEMONAME.toml` into the console.

 The results chosen to be returned from the simulation (via the `[plotting_parameters]` section of the config file) will be sent to a `data/data` directory in the project, whether one already exists or not.
 To view the results, run the `particle_analysis.py` and `field_analysis.py` programs.
 Both take a while to execute, and the plot axis limits must be adjusted manually (for now).

 The `particle_analysis` axis limits in particular must be centered at the origin, as this is the way particle positions are implemented in PyPIC3D.

+Feel free to adjust the parameters for plotting in `field_analysis`.
+The provided method of field-viewing is very hands-on, since the preferred view depends heavily on the experiment.
+Of course, this could be much better implemented, and doing this is currently a future goal.

 ## External B-field Implementation